jenkinsci/gerrit-verify-status-reporter-plugin/README.md

 Save settings
 ```
   * Create a new Jenkins job
+  * Setup a Gerrit trigger event and set all of the paramters to [Human readable]
-  * Add a regular expression [Gerrit trigger event].
+  * Add a [regular expression trigger] event.
 Make it trigger on 'recheck'.
   * Configure the Gerrit project settings.
   * Add a 'Post a verification to Gerrit' [post-build action].
 You can leave the [verification parameters] blank.
   * Save the job.

 ## Testing